Asparagus and chicken are two of the most versatile ingredients around.

 Just steam some rice in a pot or steamer, toss in some aromatics like ginger, garlic, and scallions, and you’re good to go.

-If you want to take this dish up a notch, try serving it with something savory like grilled chicken or shrimp.
+If you want to take this dish up a notch, try serving it with something savory like grilled chicken (See Also: 8 Best Herbs and Spices for Grilled Chicken) or shrimp.